paulbrowne-irl/snapshot-web-as-md/readme.md

-# Crawl Web Sources convert to Markdown
+# Review web sources and snapshot as Markdown

-Crawler to scan webistes as listed in sources.txt and snapshot as Markdown files, suitable for use in Notebook LM
+Crawler to scan websites as listed in sources.txt and snapshot as Markdown files, suitable for use in Notebook LM

 When uploaded into an AI tool such as [Notebook LM from Google](https://notebooklm.google/), it allows you to run queries on this dataset, "talk" to the data, generate mindmaps and podcasts etc.